JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

 a `case` expression produces.
 The *n*th pattern after the `\` is matched on the *n*th argument given to the function.

+Note that the patterns after the `\` must be enclosed by parentheses if they consist of more than one token, just like patterns in a lambda expression, but unlike the pattern that can come before the `\`.

 If there is no scrutinee, it is not immediately clear what the meaning of an expression without clauses, i.e. the expression `case of {}`, should be, since the number of arguments to the anonymous function is not specified.
 User might